Everything you need to know about writing for Work Design Magazine.

 Please maintain a third-person voice at all times.
 Do not write in first or second person.
 Try to avoid slang and provide context when describing hypothetical scenarios.
 When using acronyms, spell out the first use, followed by the acronym in parentheses.

 High-quality images are essential in illustrating your idea and we require at least four per article.
+Images depicting diverse and inclusive communities are encouraged.
 Please only submit high-resolution images.
 They should be 300 dpi (dots per inch) or at least 1MB file size in JPEG format.
 Only JPEG files will be accepted.
 Please do not only embedded your images within Word files as this reduces the image quality; please also send image files separately.

 Ready to submit your idea?
 We require the following items to accompany your article: